Shiur #10: "Arev" in

 of the obligation was stated and agreed upon, and we nevertheless assume lack of

 intent to pay.
 In the case of the

-Interestingly, a similar chiddush appears in the Rashba.
-He ruled (responsum 1017) that someone
+Interestingly, the same chiddush appears in the Rashba.
+He ruled (responsum 1017) that

-who caused a loss by advising a borrower that there was no risk in repaying a
+someone who caused a loss by advising a borrower that there was no risk in

-loan without demanding return of the shtar (promissory note), is liable, "for
+repaying a loan without demanding return of the shtar (promissory note), is

-whenever anyone acts on the word of another, that person is liable as an
+liable, "for whenever anyone acts on the word of another, that person is liable

 payment never dawned on the adviser, and it certainly was not discussed.
 Nevertheless we view him as having

 obligated himself.
 This is a major

 innovation, and is in dire need of a source.